ProFatXuanAll/language-model-playground/doc/source/glossary.rst

     acquire statistic information (count tokens frequency, plot tokens distribution, etc.) to perform furthur analyzations.

-    How to tokenize is a research problem, and there are many statistic-based tokenization models (which we call them :term:`tokenizer`) have been proposed.
+    How to tokenize is a research problem, and there are many statistic-based tokenization models (which is called :term:`tokenizer`) have been proposed.
     One such famous example is STANZA_ proposed by Stanford.